Axamer Lizum: Geography

 Axamer Lizum is located in the Stubai Alps, approximately 19 to 20 km southwest of the Tyrolean capital of Innsbruck.
 The altitude of the ski area ranges from 1,540 to 2,340 m.
 The highest location of the ski area is the mountain Hoadl at an altitude of 2,340 metres, which is relatively high for a ski area in this region of the Alps.
 Axamer Lizum therefore has a reputation of being among the last non-glacier-based ski resorts in northern Tyrol to have sufficient snow for winter sport at the end of winter.
 It is accordingly nicknamed the "white roof" of the Innsbruck Olympic Region.

 Tourism

 A snowboarder freeriding in deep snow.
 In the background, the Olympiabahn funicular built for the 1976 Olympics can be seen.

 Axamer Lizum is known for its variety of options for skiing or snowboarding off the marked piste (freeriding).
-The ski area has 40 km of slopes which offer a number of pistes for beginner, advanced, and expert skiiers, but most runs are of medium difficulty.
+The ski area has 40 km of slopes which offer a number of pistes for beginner, advanced, and expert skiers, but most runs are of medium difficulty.

 The Hoadl-Haus panorama restaurant on Hoadl mountain has the largest covered sun terrace in Austria, at an altitude of 2,340 metres.